What is a Home Equity Loan (HELOAN) and How Does it Work

 How Does a HELOAN Work

 Like any other time you want to borrow money from a bank there are a few things to know before starting the application process.
-It's a good idea to do some math before getting started to make sure the payment is affordable before applying.
+It's a good idea to do some math to make sure the payment is affordable before applying.
+WaFd Bank offers a HELOAN calculator to help you see what your payment might be.

 - Qualification